nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter12_chapter_12_discipleship.md

 <!-- p10 -->
 The impact of discipleship goes beyond personal transformation-it has a Kingdom impact.
-Paul reminded Timothy in <span class="x-scripture" data-type="ref" data-book="2 Timothy" data-chapter="2" data-verses="2" data-lang="en" data-version="NKJV">2 Timothy 2:2</span> to entrust what He had learned to faithful men who would then teach others also.
+Paul reminded Timothy in <span class="x-scripture" data-type="ref" data-book="2TI" data-chapter="2" data-verses="2" data-lang="en" data-version="NKJV">2 Timothy 2:2</span> to entrust what He had learned to faithful men who would then teach others also.
 This generational pattern highlights how discipleship is the engine that drives the growth and sustainability of the Church.
 Discipleship matters because it was Jesus’ chosen method for spreading the Gospel and building His Church.

 <!-- p11 -->